Adrián Ascues

-Adrián Ademir Ascues Earl (born 15 November 2002) is a Peruvian footballer who plays as a midfielder for Peruvian Primera División side Deportivo Municipal.
+Adrián Ademir Ascues Earl (born 15 November 2002) is a Peruvian footballer who plays as a midfielder for Peruvian Segunda División side UCV, on loan from Cienciano.

 Career

 Club career

 Ascues joined Deportivo Municipal from Sporting Cristal.
 He got his official debut in the Peruvian Primera División for Deportivo Municipal at the age of 17 against Deportivo Llacuabamba on 8 September 2020.
 He started on the bench, but replaced Rodrigo Vilca after 81 minutes.

 In the 2022 season in Deportivo Municipal, Ascues would become an important figure for the team as he score 10 goals, along with 2 assists throughout the season.
+Ahead of the 2023 season, Ascues returned to his former club, Sporting Cristal.

+In January 2025, Ascues moved to Cienciano.
+He got his debut for the club on February 16, 2025, against Universitario.
+On 27 July 2025, he joined UCV on a loan deal until the end of the year.

 Personal life

 Adrián's uncle, Carlos Ascues, is also a professional footballer.